Greg Dobbs (journalist)

-Greg Dobbs was an ABC News television correspondent.
+Greg Dobbs is a retired ABC News television correspondent.

 Over two-and-a-half decades, appearing on World News, Nightline, 20/20, and Good Morning America, Dobbs won two national Emmys and was nominated for more.
 He also won the Distinguished Service Award from the Society of Professional Journalists.

 Then, beginning in 2004, Dobbs was a correspondent for HDNet television's documentary-style World Report.
 He reported in the United States on everything from PTSD to sexual offender laws to advances with stem cell treatments to abuse of the Indian Trust, and overseas on topics as varied as the legacy of Agent Orange in Vietnam, the stalemate U.S.-funded drug war in Colombia, and the aftermath of Apartheid in South Africa.
 Between ABC and HDNet, Dobbs has reported from more than 80 countries around the world.

 He also provided live reports, along with Dan Rather, on primary and general election nights in 2008, and covered the U.S. space program for HDNet, anchoring live from Florida for every space shuttle launch after the Columbia disaster.

 In-between ABC News and HDNet, Dobbs was a talk show host on the 50,000-watt KOA Radio in Denver, and a columnist for The Denver Post and the late Rocky Mountain News, and a syndicated columnist for Scripps Howard News Service.
 Also, for six years Dobbs hosted the television program Colorado State of Mind on Rocky Mountain PBS, for which he won another Emmy.
 He has been inducted into the Denver Press Club Hall of Fame.
-He also is co-founder of the leading baby boomer site on the internet, BoomerCafé.com.

 Currently he writes columns for the online commentary platform Substack, at gregdobbs.substack.com.